-On March 11, 2021, the Board of Directors of the Company approved a \$10 million stock repurchase program (the "Stock Repurchase Program") for an approximately one-year period effective March 11, 2021 and terminating on March 31, 2022.
+On March 8, 2021, the Board of Directors of the Company approved a \$10 million stock repurchase program (the "Stock Repurchase Program") for an approximately one-year period effective March 11, 2021 and terminating on March 31, 2022.
 Under this repurchase program, shares may be repurchased from time to time in open market transactions, in privately negotiated transactions or otherwise subject to any agreement to which we are party including any restrictions in the indenture for our 4.875% Notes Due 2026.
 The timing and actual number of shares repurchased will depend on a variety of factors, including legal requirements, price, and economic and market conditions.

-This Stock Repurchase Program may be suspended or discontinued at any time.
-On March 8, 2022, the Board of Directors of the Company authorized a renewed stock repurchase program of up to \$10 million (the "Renewed Stock Repurchase Program") for an approximately one-year period, effective March 8, 2022 and terminating on March 31, 2023.
-The terms and conditions of the Renewed Stock Repurchase Program are substantially similar to the prior Stock Repurchase Program.
-The Renewed Stock Repurchase Program may be suspended or discontinued at any time.
-Subject to these restrictions, we will selectively pursue opportunities to repurchase shares which are accretive to net asset value per share.
+On March 8, 2022, the Board of Directors of the Company authorized a renewed stock repurchase program of up to \$10 million (the "2022 Stock Repurchase Program") for an approximately one-year period, effective March 8, 2022 and terminating on March 31, 2023.
+The terms and conditions of the 2022 Stock Repurchase Program are substantially similar to the prior Stock Repurchase Program.
+The timing and actual number of shares repurchased depend on a variety of factors, including legal requirements, price, and economic and market conditions.